pawelc/docs/toread_prob.md

-1962 - On estimation of a probability density function and mode 1962 - Introduction to the theory of statistics (book) 1969 - Estimating the components of a mixture of normal distributions 1986 - Density estimation for statistics and data analysis 1995 - Wand, M.P and Jones, M.C.
+1962 - On estimation of a probability density function and mode 1962 - Introduction to the theory of statistics (book) 1969 - Estimating the components of a mixture of normal distributions 1978 - On a measure of lack of fit in time series models 1986 - Density estimation for statistics and data analysis 1995 - Wand, M.P and Jones, M.C.
 (1995).
 Kernel Smoothing.
 London: Chapman & Hall/CRC.
+1997 - Counterexamples in Probability
-2001 - Gaussianization
+1999 - Probability Theory and Statistical Inference Econometric Modeling with Observational Data (book) 2001 - Gaussianization
+2010 - Copula Processes
 2015 - Distilling intractable generative models
 2015 - Picture A probabilistic programming language for scene perception 2016 - Density modeling of images using a generalized normalization transformation